What is autism?

 Many people in the neurodivergent community want to shift the focus away from ‘cures’ and ‘treatment’.
 Instead, they look to celebrate diversity.
 We are all different and learning about these differences is a small, but significant way to eradicate stigma.

 There are therapies that can help autistic people cope better with daily life.
-As autism affects people in different ways, there are various approaches you may wish to explore.
+As autistic trains affect people in different ways, there are various approaches you may wish to explore.

 Is an autism diagnosis beneficial?

-Getting formally diagnosed with autism tends to happen in childhood but can also happen later in life.
-Some people don’t feel it necessary to put a label on themselves, while others find it helpful.
+Getting a formal autism diagnosis often happens in childhood, but can also happen later in life.
+Some people prefer not to have an official label, while others find it helpful or reassuring.
 Here are some benefits people note on getting diagnosed:

 - It can help the person understand why they find some things more difficult than others.

-- It can help parents, friends, carers etc. understand an autistic person better and learn how best to help.
+- It can help parents, friends, colleagues, carers, etc. understand an autistic person better and learn how best to help.

-- It opens up the opportunity to access support.
+- It can open up the opportunity to access support.

 What is Asperger’s syndrome?